Islandora-Collaboration-Group/ISLE/docs/cookbook-recipes/multi_importer_installation.md

 testCol-tn.png.zip
 testCol.csv

+Visit one of these two pages:

-Visit this page on the demo site > https://isle.localdomain/multi_importer
+  * on your Demo site > https://isle.localdomain/multi_importer
+  * on your Local site > https://yourlocalnamehere.localdomain/multi_importer

 Use the data in mods_twig_base.txt to create and save an IMI metadata template

-### Use the IMI ingest samples testCol.csv and testCol-tn.png.zip to create a parent Islandora collection for test objects using the ZIP file option.
-In depth instructions for this step follow (and can also be found in the README.md file in the ingest_data/isle-ingest-samples/IMI directory):

-* In the Drupal site, Navigation section on the left, click the "Multi Import Objects" link
+In the Drupal site, Navigation section on the left, click the "Multi Import Objects" link

-* In the "Choose your Data source type" drop down, select "Spreadsheet File to be uploaded" aka a ".csv file" and click the "Next" button.
+In the "Choose your Data source type" drop down, select "Spreadsheet File to be uploaded" aka a ".csv file" and click the "Next" button.

-* Click the "Choose File" button and select the csv file: "testCol.csv" and then click the "Upload" button.
+Click the "Choose File" button and select the csv file: "testCol.csv" and then click the "Upload" button.

-* Click the "Preprocess" button
+Click the "Preprocess" button

-* In the "Your data" tab, toggle / click the "Preview submitted..." drop-down to verify there's data in your rows
+In the "Your data" tab, toggle / click the "Preview submitted..." drop-down to verify there's data in your rows

-* Go to the "Templating" tab:
+Go to the "Templating" tab:

   * If there is not yet a twig template: